 Another example is a skincare product named Defynt.
 It is a new skincare product and it uses nanotechnology to help consumers receive maximum benefit.
 Defynt reduces skin inflammation and provides other therapeutic benefits.

 It can do so because nanotechnology allows very small particles to mix in the water.
-If you are using CBD oil created with the help of nanotechnology, the oil will naturally be water-compatible.
+If you are using enhanced CBD oil created with the help of nanotechnology, the oil will naturally be water-compatible.
 As a result, your body will absorb maximum oil providing instant relief from pain.
 Just like our body absorbs 95% water.

 This also makes sense.
 Think about it.
 Water is the biggest molecular our body can absorb.
 In turn, water-soluble oil will be equally absorbable.
 And many CBD cosmetic experts believe that this could change the face of the cannabis industry.

 Products created with the help of nanotechnology will allow skincare products to penetrate the deeper layers of the skin.

 The only problem is that techniques like nanoemulsion do not necessarily create room for penetration.
 At times, specific ingredients are used, and whether or not nanotechnology can prove this is still unclear.